-In addition to developing husbandry methods for jellies that are now used by other aquariums and scientists worldwide, our biologists have described the life cycles of five species of jellies displayed in the Aquarium: the cross jelly (Mitrocoma cellularia), the egg-yolk jelly (Phacellophora camtschatica), the flower hat jelly (Olindias formosus), the Pacific sea nettle (Chrysaora fuscescens) and the purple-striped jelly (Chrysaora colorata).
+In addition to developing animal care methods for jellies that are now used by other aquariums and scientists worldwide, our biologists have described the life cycles of five species of jellies displayed in the Aquarium: the cross jelly (Mitrocoma cellularia), the egg-yolk jelly (Phacellophora camtschatica), the flower hat jelly (Olindias formosus), the Pacific sea nettle (Chrysaora fuscescens) and the purple-striped jelly (Chrysaora colorata).

 Our jelly aquarists also have described the full life cycles of two new species of deep-sea jellies—Earleria corachloeae and Earleria purpurea—and are studying several more.